 Margin of Safety

 The margin of safety is a fundamental concept in value investing, serving as a buffer against uncertainties and errors in valuation.
 It represents the difference between a stock’s intrinsic value and its current market price.
-By investing in companies whose stocks are trading significantly below their intrinsic value, investors can reduce the risk of loss and increase the potential for gain.
+By investing in companies whose stocks are trading significantly below their intrinsic value, investors can reduce the risk of permanent capital loss and increase the potential for gain.
+Think of it as a structural cushion for your underwriting models.
+If you calculate an intrinsic value of $100 based on conservative discount rates, buying at $70 gives you a $30 buffer against macro shocks, management execution errors, or industry headwinds.

 Importance of Margin of Safety:

-• Risk Mitigation: Provides a cushion against unforeseen adverse developments or miscalculations in the intrinsic value assessment.
+- Risk Mitigation: Provides a distinct operational cushion against unforeseen adverse macro developments or math errors in the intrinsic value assessment.

 Example: